Rouquier's conjecture and diagrammatic algebra

 If $\PC^\vartheta_{\mathscr{D}}$ is the WF Hecke algebra as defined earlier over $\mathscr{R}$, then the spectrum of the action of a square lies in this set by Lemma \ref{lem:joint-spectrum}.
 Now, consider a $U$-valued loading on a set $D\in \mathscr{D}$, that is, a function $\Bi\colon D\to U$; we'll use $u_1,\dots,u_m$ be the list of values of this function in increasing order.
 By abstract Jordan decomposition, there's an idempotent $\epsilon_{\Bi}$ which projects to the $\Bi(d)$ generalized eigenspace of $X_d$ for $d\in D$.
 We'll let $\dalg^\vartheta_B(\mathscr{R})$ denote the deformed steadied weighted KLR algebra attached to the elements $r_i=k s_i\in U$ and the set of loadings $B$, base changed by the natural map $\K[h,z_1,\dots, z_\ell]\to \mathscr{R}$.

 We'll now define an algebra isomorphism between the WF Hecke algebras and steadied weighted KLR algebras.
-This isomorphism will be local in nature: on each diagram, it operates by replacing every crossing of strands or ghosts and every square with a linear combination of diagrams in the weighted KLR algebra. \begin{theorem} We have an isomorphism of $\mathscr{R}$-algebras $\PC^\vartheta_{\mathscr{D}}\cong \dalg^\vartheta_B$ sending
+This isomorphism will be local in nature: on each diagram, it operates by replacing every crossing of strands or ghosts and every square with a linear combination of diagrams in the weighted KLR algebra. \begin{theorem}[\mbox{\cite[\ref{n-thm:Hecke-KLR}]{WebBKnote}}] We have an isomorphism of $\mathscr{R}$-algebras $\PC^\vartheta_{\mathscr{D}}\cong \dalg^\vartheta_B$ sending